 If a candidate wants to be president, it is important that anyone should be able to attend a campaign event – and for his or her information to be able to viewed and shared by all.
 Our group is a non profit, so we have to be especially careful to cover all the candidates fairly and to avoid any politicking.
 Don’t expect us to endorse anyone, for example.
 We will bring you information and interviews from all the contenders so that you can make a clear choice based on facts.

 My first interview with a presidential candidate happened after being seated next to the exit door of Hillary Clinton‘s debate watch party in Des Moines.
 I positioned myself in front of Clinton’s path and asked to speak with her.
 She invited me to join her backstage for a quick interview.
 It was her first interview on this topic this campaign cycle.
 The campaign must have been happy with our coverage because they forwarded the interview around.
 The core things that she said also are on her own campaign website.
 Moreover, after we spoke to her campaign (and all the others too!) about the importance of captions, the Clinton campaign, like Jeb Bush’s campaign, quickly added captions on 95 percent of its videos.
 While half of them have the imperfect auto-captions that YouTube provides automatically for free, 43 percent of Clinton’s videos are hand-captioned with fully accurate captions.
-Captions are vital for people with hearing impairments so you will see a special piece on this topic soon from a member of our team who is hearing impaired himself.
+Captions are vital for people who are deaf/Hard of Hearing so you will see a special piece on this topic soon from a member of our team who is Hard of Hearing himself.

 Knowing that I was staying at the same hotel as presidential hopeful Martin O’Malley, the morning following the Des Moines debate, I interviewed the former Maryland governor when we were eating breakfast.
 I’ve learned the importance of taking advantage of the moment and seeking out as many opportunities as possible to reach the candidates.
 O’Malley’s team has shown a real interest in disability issues and has met with us and other disability experts many times.
 During this time, his polling has risen from statistically zero to seven percent!